 - Dont try to mark your products by using absurd descriptions to your description.
 Be a smart E-vendor, dont try to promote your brands with outside links and promotional texts.

 Select your page products Link under the Link attribute

 The link attribute is your store’s direct gateway to the landing page.
 The product page link allows you to add a landing page to your store.
 However, you need to ensure that the landing page carries a domain that has been verified by Google and begins with either HTTPS or HTTP.

 Select a variant or product image URL marked as an Image link

 The image link is your product’s URL, used to highlight a product’s image or its variants.
 When you use the image URL, ensure that the URL takes you directly to the product’s main page.

 Here are certain requirements that you need to ensure before you link it to an image:

-- Display your products accurately in the image and its technical aspects as well.
+- Display your products accurately in the image and their technical aspects as well.

-- Your image shouldnt be carrying any promotional text, watermark, or logo.
+- Your image shouldn’t carry any promotional text, watermark, or logo.

 - Your images should be of high quality and have a white background.